sleak-lbl/weekly-emails/items/nug.md

 proposed edits to.
 In this talk we will give an overview of what you find in NERSC user docs, and how you can contribute.

-Our agenda for December is:
+Our agenda for this month is:

 - **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem,